kyoto-go/go-conference-mini-2023/connpass.md

 If you are a new user of connpass, please refer to the [connpass User's Guide](https://help.connpass.com/), [Register as a member](https://help.connpass.com/basic/register) and [Attend the event]( https://help.connpass.com/participants/event-join) (in Japanese).
 If you need a support, [contact us](https://forms.gle/5bUN2JK1tun4pahw7).

-Currently, the slots for `現地参加(登壇者含む) / On-Site` are full, but the organizing team is considering increasing the number of available slots.
+Currently, the slots for `現地参加 / On-Site` are full, but the organizing team is considering increasing the number of available slots.
 If additional slots are made available, they will be accepted on a first-come, first-served basis, so please register in advance and wait on the waiting list.

+### Priority Slots

+To diversify the Go community and support local and student gophers, we have reserved three slot for students and three for local residents.

+- `現地参加-学生枠 / On-Site students`: For students, excluding those who are working.
+- `現地参加-京都府社会人枠 / On-Site Kyoto resident and worker`: For individuals residing or working in Kyoto Prefecture, who do not meet the student quota.

+Eligibility may be verified depending on circumstances.

 ## Response regarding Unauthorized Cancellations
 For those who have found themselves unable to attend due to unforeseen circumstances on the day of the event, we kindly request prompt cancellation processing.
 Participants who engage in unauthorized cancellations may have their priority for future Go Conference events lowered.
 Specifically, the following criteria will be applied to individuals who perform unauthorized cancellations: